-As "Harambee" means "let's pull together," it would be appropriate to add some simple staging at med.
+As "Harambee" means "let's pull together," it would be appropriate to add some simple staging at meas.
 30-34 and 64-68.
-On the word "Harambee," singers reach both hands up, clasp hands above and lower.
-"Harambee," singers reach both hands up, clasp hands above and lower.
-On the third "Harambee" which is sung by all, reach both hands above, then clasp two neighbors' hands above, then all tower
+On the word "Harambee," singers reach both hands up, clasp hands above and lower on the word "Harambee," singers reach both hands up, clasp hands above and lower.
+On the third "Harambee" hich is sung by all, reach both hands above, then clasp two neighbors' hands above, then all lower held hands.

-From meas, 59-64, singers repeating "Harambee" may first raise the right hand up fist it and pull down repeat with left, and finally reach both up, clasp above then lower.

 From meas.
+59-64, singers repeating "Harambee" may first raise the right hand up, fist it and repeat with left, and finally reach both up, clasp above then lower.

-68-end, all raise right hand up, fist and lower, repeat with left then reach both hands up, clasp neighbors' hands, lower, then raise up high on final "Huh!"
+hands up, clasp From meas.
+68-end, all raise right hand up, fist and lower, repeat then reach both with left, neighbors' hands, lower, then raise up high on final "Huh!"

 Kwanzaa is a non-religious, non-political African-American holiday lasting seven days, from December 26 to January 1.
-It was created in 1966 by Maulana (Ron) Karenga.
+It was created in 1966 by Mautana (Ron) Karenga.
 The name "Kwanzaa" means "first fruits of the harvest" in Swahili.
 Mr. Karenga took elements from many African harvest festivals to create this holiday which is now celebrated by millions of African-Americans.